czzarr/czzarr.github.com/source/_posts/2012-04-22-dns-redirections.markdown

 ## How to manage it: the zone file
-Most registrars will let you use Web forwardings, which are simple redirections (what happens when a website you're on automatically changes the current page).
-Even though simpler, you should avoid those:
+Most registrars will let you use Web forwardings, which are simple redirections (what happens when the webpage you are looking at automatically changes to another page).
+However, you should avoid those for the following reasons:

 * Simple redirections will replace your domain name by your IP address, which is the best way to scare off users